ES2015: let & const

 -

-but it follows the more intuitve block scope, which meanscurly braces {}
+let, is same asvarbut it follows the more intuitve block scope, which meanscurly braces {}create a new scope for variables declared withlet. -

 Example of block scoping